Are you at risk for diabetes?

 About 30 million Americans have diabetes, according to the Centers for Disease Control and Prevention.
 That’s more than five times the population of Wisconsin and twice the population of Illinois.
 In fact, that’s more people than the total populations of Wisconsin, Illinois and Minnesota combined.

-Chances are, diabetes affects you in some way, whether it’s a friend, family member or you.
+Chances are, diabetes affects you in some way, whether your friend, family member or you have it.